Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 No player had a bigger breakout this season than Patrick Mahomes.
-The quarterback took over the starting job in K.C. and exceeded all expectations, already throwing for more than 4,500 yards and 45 touchdowns.
+The quarterback took over the starting job in Kansas City and exceeded all expectations, already throwing for more than 4,500 yards and 45 touchdowns.

 There's only one Mahomes, but every team has a player, position group or coach who reached a whole new level this season.
 Our NFL Nation reporters have the NFL's biggest breakthroughs.